-Specifies an external 3-way differencing program (used to merge line-based changes into files).
+Specifies an external program to use to merge files.

 --dry-run

 Goes through all the motions of running a command, but makes no actual changes-either on disk or in the repository.

 --editor-cmd CMD

 Specifies an external program to use to edit a log message or a property value.
 See the editor-cmd section in the section called "Config" for ways to specify a default editor.